mastixstudio/mastixstudio/README.md

 Holistic risk management & ALM  | All valuations and risk metrics calculated consistently across risk, reporting and accounting | All risk metrics calculated

-## Adjoint Algorithmic Differentiation
+### Adjoint Algorithmic Differentiation

-Adjoint Algorithmic Differentiation (AAD), also known as automatic differentiation, is a powerful method for efficiently computing derivatives, especially suited for high-dimensional problems.
+MASTIX Studio is powered by a cutting-egde framework for Adjoint Algorithmic Differentiation (AAD).
+AAD is a revolutionary method for efficiently computing sensitivities, especially suited for high-dimensional problems such as those arising in banking and finance.
 For more detailed information see [Introduction to Adjoint Algorithmic Differentiation](https://github.com/mastixstudio/mastixstudio/blob/main/IntroductionToAAD.md).

 ## Notebooks